 Creative Scotland was established through a merger of the Scottish Arts Council with Scottish Screen and has an annual budget of more that £75m from Scottish government and Lottery funding.

 In the letter to Sir Sandy Crombie, the group of artists and cultural leaders talk of a "deepening malaise within the organisation".

 It continues: "Routinely, we see ill-conceived decision-making; unclear language, lack of empathy and regard for Scottish culture.

 "We observe an organisation with a confused and intrusive management style married to a corporate ethos that seems designed to set artist against artist and company against company in the search for resources.

 "This letter is not about money.
 This letter is about management."

 They call for swift action to stabilise and simplify funding "before any further damage is done to Scotland's cultural landscape".

 Scotland's Machar Liz Lochhead told BBC Radio Scotland's Good Morning Scotland programme that there was a "universal feeling of absolute dismay" at what was going on.

-In June, the organisation delayed a funding application process and apologised to 49 groups - including the Federation of Scottish Theatre, the Scottish National Jazz Orchestra and the Edinburgh Mela - after an angry reaction to the handling of a funding shake-up.
+In June, the organisation delayed a funding application process and apologised to 49 groups - including the Scottish National Jazz Orchestra and the Edinburgh Mela - after an angry reaction to the handling of a funding shake-up.